Rezwan192/Azure-SOC/README.md

 ## Introduction

 In this project, I build a mini honeynet in Azure and ingest log sources from various resources into a Log Analytics workspace, which is then used by Microsoft Sentinel to build attack maps, trigger alerts, and create incidents.
 I measured some security metrics in the insecure environment for 24 hours, apply some security controls to harden the environment, measure metrics for another 24 hours, then show the results below.
-The metrics we will show are:
+The metrics I will show are:

-- SecurityEvent (Windows Event Logs)
+- SecurityEvent (Windows Security Event logs)
 - Syslog (Linux Event Logs)
-- SecurityAlert (Log Analytics Alerts Triggered)
 - SecurityIncident (Incidents created by Sentinel)
-- AzureNetworkAnalytics_CL (Malicious Flows allowed into our honeynet)
+- NTANetAnalytics (Malicious Flows allowed into the honeynet)

 ## Architecture Before Hardening / Security Controls
 <img width="1140" height="630" alt="image" src="https://github.com/user-attachments/assets/2edebbc1-3da5-460c-a478-32ba9bed8d40" />